 Electrophysiologic abnormalities in taxane neuropathy include reduced amplitude or absent sensory nerve responses initially, with motor responses following later.
 With continued progression, conduction velocities may be slowed but commensurate with axonal loss.
 Eventually, denervation potentials may be seen in distal muscles.
 If paraneoplastic or metabolic neuropathy is a possibility (especially with lung cancer), anti-Hu antibodies, B12 levels, thyroid function studies, and 2-hour glucose tolerance studies can be measured.
 CSF evaluation is occasionally helpful.

-Sural nerve biopsy has shown variable results: nerve fiber loss without evidence of regeneration, axonal atrophy, or secondary demyelination (233); or axonal neuropathy with preferential large myelinated fiber loss and evidence of axonal regeneration (95).
+Sural nerve biopsy has shown variable results: nerve fiber loss without evidence of regeneration, axonal atrophy, or secondary demyelination (274); or axonal neuropathy with preferential large, myelinated fiber loss and evidence of axonal regeneration (108).
 The presence of regeneration may be variable depending on the timing of the biopsy, as it is known that recovery will eventually occur.

 Management.
-Quantitative sensory testing, specifically vibratory threshold, has been suggested as a useful monitoring technique, presaging the development of paclitaxel neuropathy but not docetaxel neuropathy (128).
+Quantitative sensory testing, specifically vibratory threshold, has been suggested as a useful monitoring technique, presaging the development of paclitaxel neuropathy but not docetaxel neuropathy (143).
 These techniques are still used for experimental tracking but not typically employed for routine clinical care.
 However, skin biopsy for epidermal nerve fiber density is increasingly utilized.
-If neuropathy is recognized early in paclitaxel treatment, changing to docetaxel can result in a decrease or resolution of the neuropathy (228).
-Monitoring vibration thresholds and deep tendon reflexes in patients on cisplatin and paclitaxel combination therapy may help predict the final severity of the neuropathy and may provide a gauge to adjust for toxicity (48).
+If neuropathy is recognized early in paclitaxel treatment, changing to docetaxel can result in a decrease or resolution of the neuropathy (268).
+Monitoring vibration thresholds and deep tendon reflexes in patients on cisplatin and paclitaxel combination therapy may help predict the final severity of the neuropathy and may provide a gauge to adjust for toxicity (53).
 Typical agents to treat neuropathic pain (such as tricyclic antidepressants, duloxetine, pregabalin, tramadol, and gabapentin) are employed to treat the painful qualities of taxane and other chemotherapy-induced neuropathies.
 However, there are little published data of controlled trials.
-One study suggests that nortriptyline has, at best, a modest effect despite widespread use (118).
+One study suggests that nortriptyline has, at best, a modest effect despite widespread use (133).
 Transdermal lidocaine and nutritional supplements such as evening primrose oil, alpha-lipoic acid, and capsaicin may also play a limited role in patients with chemotherapeutic neuropathies; however, controlled studies are needed (266).
 A systematic literature review of published randomized clinical trials found 17 that met review criteria (343).
 Included were some trials of agents not available in many countries such as crocin, GM1, and tetrodotoxin.
 Agents that showed some benefit over placebo were similar to non-chemotherapy-induced peripheral neuropathy cohorts, such as pregabalin, duloxetine, and venlafaxine.
 Case numbers were deemed too small in the gabapentin trial reviewed.

 Clinical manifestations.
 Neuropathy is the dose-limiting side effect of all vinca alkaloids, with vincristine being the most severe.
 Side effects usually occur by 4 to 5 weeks.
 Dysesthesia in the fingers may precede those in the feet.